 Science at Wheeler Primary School.
-(2015)

-Assessment of the children’s level in science should be ongoing throughout the year.
+Assessment will be ongoing throughout the year.